 S: Emma Holman (Royal Chester RC)

-Cx: Louise Furness (Queen Elizabeth High School BC)
+Cox: Louise Furness (Queen Elizabeth High School BC)

 Coaches: Julian Fox (Hampton School BC), Pete Sheppard (Kingston Grammar School BC)

 Penny Chuter, writing in the Almanack, said that this crew, “Put up a very creditable performance in beating Bulgaria,” adding, “This was the first women’s junior eight to really race aggressively, which bodes well for the future.”
-While the omens may have been good, none of the crew in fact went on to represent GB at senior level.
+However, while the omens may have been good, none of the crew in fact went on to represent GB at senior level.

 Double scull (Unplaced out of more than 12)